Combating the COVID-19 Outbreak – Safety Measures for eCommerce Sellers

 Ensure that the products do not come in contact with many people.
 And if they do, they must be sanitized thoroughly before you dispatch them.

 Choose to receive all documents electronically.
-Reduce the risk of touching unknown surfaces like papers and pen as the metal can stay on them for a period of 5 days also.
+Reduce the risk of touching unknown surfaces like papers and pens as the virus can stay on them for a longer period.

 Opt for Contactless Delivery

 In these challenging times, take innovative measures to deliver products with ease.
 Contactless delivery is one of them.
 If your buyer agrees, you can ask them to authorize the courier executive to leave the package in a safe place.
 In testing times like these, you must make contactless delivery mandatory.

 For example, food chain Domino’s Pizza has already introduced ‘zero contact delivery’ across all its restaurants where it will allow its customers to receive their order without coming in direct contact with any delivery staff.